Next Start

-Answers to 9 Commonly Asked Questions About Marine Mechanics Institute (MMI)
+Answers to 9 Commonly Asked Questions About Marine Mechanic Training at UTI

-Located in sunny Orlando, Florida, Marine Mechanics Institute (MMI) is one of the largest marine technician training centers in the nation.
+Located in sunny Orlando, Florida, Universal Technical Institute is a leading marine technician training center.

-This facility is home to our Marine Technician Specialist program, which includes training on the products of five leading manufacturers.
-Whether you’ve grown up around boats or are brand new to the industry, MMI can provide the hands-on training you need to prepare for a career in the field.1
+This facility is home to our Marine Technician Specialist program, which includes specialized training on the products of five leading manufacturers.
+Whether you’ve grown up around boats or are brand new to the industry, UTI can provide the hands-on training you need to prepare for a career in the field.1

 If you’re considering heading to Orlando for your training, you will most likely have some questions.
-Keep reading to find answers to nine commonly asked questions about MMI:
+Keep reading to find answers to nine commonly asked questions about the program:

 1. How Long Is the Marine Training Program?